-With a reverse mortgage, you always retain title to or ownership of your home.
+With a reverse mortgage, the borrower always retains title or ownership of the home.
 The lender never, at any point, owns the home even after the last surviving spouse permanently vacates the property.

-The amount of funds you receive depends on the age of the youngest borrower, the value of the home, the interest rate and upfront costs.
-The older you are, the more proceeds you can receive.
+The amount of funds that a borrower is eligible for depends on his or her age (or, in the case of couples the age of the younger spouse), the value of the home, interest rates and upfront costs.
+The older the borrower, the more proceeds he or she may receive.

 There is a limit on the amount of funds a borrower can access during the first 12 months after closing.
 If a borrower is eligible for a $100,000 loan, for example, no more than $60,000, or 60 percent, can be accessed.
 In month thirteen, a borrower can take as much or as little of the remaining proceeds as he or she wishes.
 There are exceptions to the 60 percent rule.
 A borrower can withdraw a bit more if there is an existing mortgage, or other liens on the property, that must be paid off.
 A borrower can withdraw enough to pay off these obligations, plus another 10 percent of the maximum allowable amount -- in which case that's an extra $10,000, or 10 percent of $100,000.

 Lenders must conduct "financial assessments" of every reverse mortgage borrower to ensure the person has enough money to pay ongoing costs, such as property taxes and homeowners insurance, over the life of the loan.